Dask

 Default Configuration

 The following tables list the configurable parameters of the Dask chart and their default values.
-Note: the container images are not provided by default, you have to specify them in a custom values.yaml file or as a command line argument.
+Note that the container images are not provided by default, you have to specify them in a custom values.yaml file or as a command line argument.

 Dask scheduler